RaytingSec/quickscan/README.md

 But with quickscan:

 - Made to run scans very fast!
 Especially useful in local environments where noise is not a concern (if you're trying to be covert, you really shouldn't be active scanning in the first place)
-- variety of useful output formats for reports and interpreting for your own automation! (json, csv, markdown tables)
+- Variety of output formats useful for reports and interpreting for your own automation! (json, csv, markdown tables)

 When scanning local hosts, bandwidth and resources are almost never a bottleneck and I want results now rather than waiting 10, 20, or more seconds to see what nmap finds.
 There are also a few quirks with nmap such as the output format.
 What quickscan does is make it fast and simple.
 Try it out!